OrangeBaoWang/audio-click-repair/README.md

 -   make test.py file run automated tests and possibly write more
 -   make the algorithm for repair more targeted for the affected region (make repair_length as small as possible)
 -   have statsmodels not print out all the garbage and instead give a simple progress?
+-   speed optimizations?

+### example

+Here is a small sample of audio that has clicks in it: https://s3.amazonaws.com/josephpublic/aFewclicks.wav

+It's an excerpt from an interview: in one channel I'm saying "right right right..." and in the other the person is laughing.
+The clicks are audable in the background of both channels.
+You can see this in Audacity by going from a waveform view to spectrogram.

+Below is a "before and after" of the spectrograms: https://gyazo.com/03b228b9bc58d434bef9bed38a823642